 The Title IX office is responsible for UCLA’s compliance with Title IX, including the policies and procedures to prevent and respond to gender discrimination, sexual harassment, and sexual violence.
-The Title IX Office investigates all such claims filed against any member of the campus community.
+The Title IX Office is the designated office to investigate such claims filed against any member of the campus community.

-Interim Sexual Harassment Prevention Officer and Title IX Coordinator
+Sexual Harassment Prevention Officer and Title IX Director

 Ms. Bell came to UCLA in 1998 working in the Division of Geriatrics.
 In 2000 she started working in the Title IX/Sexual Harassment Prevention Office.
 Cathy is the first contact person for the university community and outside entities doing business with the Title IX office.
-She manages highly sensitive, confidential information and directs to the appropriate Title IX staff members, manages training calendars for the Title IX office in coordination with the Title IX Coordinator, Complaint Resolution Officer and Response Team Coordinator, research data and support the Title IX office.
+She manages highly sensitive, confidential information, directs calls and requests to the appropriate Title IX staff members, manages the Title IX Coordinator’s calendar, researches data and coordinates responses with the Title IX Coordinator, Complaint Resolution Officer and Response Team Coordinator.